 I was previously the director of engineering at Machine Zone, where I oversaw the engineering of Game of War and Mobile Strike.
 I am an adjunct professor at the University of Colorado-Boulder where I occasionally run a neural network design course.
 When not doing research, I work on my online gaming software company, Nodeka, LLC, which I founded in 1999.

 My (somewhat dated) CV is here.
 I have around 30 peer reviewed publications and around 20 issued patents (complete listing of my issued patents) with over 50 pending.
-I've given several dozen invited and research paper presentations at places like ASPLOS, BoostCon, BMW, CGO, IBM Research, PACT, Penn, VMWare Research, and UCLA.
+I've given several dozen invited and research paper presentations at places like ASPLOS, BMW, CGO, IBM Research, PACT, Penn, VMWare Research, UCLA, and UW.
 I've also been lucky enough to be recognized with a few best presentation awards (CGO '10, Raytheon ISaC '09, Intel SWPC '16).